robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

 Step 1: Build the Dockerfile
 ----------------------------

 1. Create a new file named `Dockerfile` inside the `src` directory.
+If you haven't yet cloned this repository, you'll need the content from https://github.com/robrich/docker-hands-on-workshop/tree/master/03-Multi-stage-build/start/src folder (the `src` directory next to this README.md file).

 2. Add the line

    ```
-   FROM microsoft/dotnet:2.1-sdk-alpine
+   FROM mcr.microsoft.com/dotnet/core/sdk:3.1-alpine
    ```

-   This says "start with the [.net build tools](https://hub.docker.com/r/microsoft/dotnet/) base image, and use the alpine flavor of it."
+   This says "start with the [.net build tools](https://hub.docker.com/_/microsoft-dotnet-core-sdk/) base image, and use the alpine flavor of it."
 The alpine linux distribution is known for being really tiny.

 3. Add the line: